MicrosoftDocs/customer-voice/cv-docs/customize-sender-email.md

 Here's an example of a DNS record.
 The DNS records are used to verify the domain and enable sending survey invitations from the custom email address.

 > [!NOTE]
 > If the domain is not getting verified, open any open-source DNS lookup tool and check if CNAME and TXT records are published.
-If the records are not published, you need to add respective records in your DNS zone which is not found.
+If any of the records are not published, you need to add those records in your DNS zone.

 ### TXT record